Being 3 weeks pregnant means finally actually being pregnant.

-3 weeks pregnant (gestational age), your fertilized egg is traveling through one of your fallopian tubes.
+When you are 3 weeks pregnant, your fertilized egg is traveling through one of your fallopian tubes.
 You are pregnant, but will not be able to feel it – just yet.
 But already during next week, you might notice the very first signs of being pregnant.

-The cell division that is happening in your body occurs approximately 30 hours after fertilization starting with dividing of 2 cells, then 4 and so on as your egg moves its way through your fallopian tube to your waiting uterus.
-Once it reaches your uterine wall, the egg has become a massive ball of cells and is referred to as a morula.
+The cell division that is happening in your body occurs approximately 30 hours after fertilization.
+It starts with the dividing of 2 cells, then 4 and so on, as your egg moves its way through your fallopian tube to your waiting uterus.
+Once it reaches your uterine wall, the egg becomes a massive ball of cells and is referred to as a morula.

 The morula will become hollow in order to fill with fluid and change into what we know now as a blastocyst.
 It can take nearly the remainder of the week for the blastocyst to attach itself to the lining of your uterus, also known as the endometrium.

-At the very end of this week or during of the 4th week of pregnancy, your egg will have implanted - Welcome home little one!
+At the very end of this week or during the 4th week of pregnancy, your egg will have been implanted.
+Welcome home, little one! :-)

 Yes, implantation – the big “happening” when 3 or 4 weeks pregnant, when does it actually occur?

 Some pregnant women can actually feel a stinging or experience some spotting during implantation.
-(Most don’t)
+(Most women don’t.)

 The implantation site, where your egg attaches to the uterine wall, will eventually develop into the placenta that is essential for your baby’s development for pregnancy.
-During this time your body produces the hormone hCG (human chorionic gonadotropin) that will let your body know to stop releasing eggs and to begin the production of estrogen and progesterone.
-With the increasing levels of hCG you may even be able to show a positive result on a pregnancy test at this point in time.
+During this time, your body produces the hormone hCG (human chorionic gonadotropin) that will let your body know to stop releasing eggs and to begin the production of estrogen and progesterone.
+With the increasing levels of hCG, you may even be able to show a positive result on a pregnancy test at this point in time (but not just yet).

 The symptoms of early pregnancy can vary from woman to woman, ranging from slight to severe depending on each individual.

-Spotting (implantation bleeding), tender breasts, or even nausea can be experienced either alone or a combination of many by any number of women who are in the first stages of pregnancy.
+These symptoms can be experienced either alone or in a combination in the first stages of pregnancy.

 Other subtle signs of pregnancy can include a heightened sense of smell, food preferences or aversions, frequent urination, or even an extreme amount of fatigue all of a sudden.